-All areas of the curriculum areas meet or exceed the requirements stated in the California State Frameworks and the National Education Standards.
+All areas of the curriculum areas meet or exceed the California State Frameworks and the National Education Standards.

 Begins with familiar words and sounds and teacher-directed activities, then moves on to stories that are diverse and challenging.
 Instruction is done with small groups of students who are on the same level and includes a wide range of activities to promote phonics, vocabulary, fluency, comprehension skills, communication skills, and critical thinking.

 In this approach, children are exposed to reading authentic literature (real books/authors) in a wide variety on genres.
 Reading and writing go hand in hand, as students are immersed in the tools great authors use and taught to apply these tools in their writing.

 Writing is taught through a workshop approach.
 Children are exposed to a wide variety of genres (Opinion, Argument, Informational and Narrative).
 The writing program includes daily lessons and writing experiences to help students become proficient at expressing themselves through in all kinds of writing and learn to appreciate and critique the writing of others.
 Each unit of study concludes with a publishing celebration in which parents, friends and family are invited to come hear and celebrate the students' published work.